openfin/excel-api-example/README.md

 ```

-##fin.desktop.ExcelWorksheet:
+## fin.desktop.ExcelWorksheet:
-Represents a worksheet in excel.
+Represents a worksheet in Excel.
 Note: New sheets are not supposed to be created using new or Object.create().
 new sheets can be created only using workbook.addWorksheet() or existing sheet objects can be retrieved using workbook.getWorksheets() and workbook.getWorksheetByName();